coq/coq/doc/sphinx/proof-engine/tactics.rst

 :tacn:`eauto` also obeys the following options:

-.. opt:: Info Eauto
+.. flag:: Info Eauto
-.. opt:: Debug Eauto
+.. flag:: Debug Eauto

 .. seealso:: :ref:`The Hints Databases for auto and eauto <thehintsdatabasesforautoandeauto>`